IBM/AI-on-Power-Level3/docs/Lab1/lab1-overview.md

 ## IBM watsonx Vs Hugging Face

-IBM Watsonx and Hugging Face both offer AI tools, but they serve different purposes:
+IBM watsonx and Hugging Face both offer AI tools, but they serve different purposes:

 - **IBM watsonx**: An enterprise-grade AI platform designed for large-scale AI model training, fine-tuning, and deployment.
 It focuses on governance, compliance, and custom AI models for business use, offering robust tools for data management and AI governance.
 Ideal for enterprises needing secure, scalable AI with industry-specific solutions.